biol4559-uva/CompEvoBio_modules/Module_3/SLURM_instructions.md

 ## Instructions -
 ### Basics of a SLURM script
 1. Open a new Rstudio job.
-For this exercise, we are only going to RStudio to work as a script editor and to use GitHub.
+For this exercise, we are only going to use RStudio to work as a script editor and to use GitHub.
 Once you have Rstudio open, load your GitHub Repo project, and create a new script.
 Copy the contents of the contents of `SLURM_demo_1.sh` into the script.
 Save the file in your GitHub folder in a new folder called "SLURM_assignment".
 Make sure to save the file name as "SLURM_demo_1.sh"

 2. Open a terminal window and make a new "log" directory in your scratch directory.
 To do this, nagivate to your scratch directory (`/scratch/COMPUTE_ID`).
 Then, make a new directory (`mkdir logs`)